DougReeder/aframe-atoll-terrain/README.md

 An [A-Frame](https://aframe.io) [WebVR](https://webvr.info/) primitive that has a circle of high-resolution terrain near the origin, surrounded by a low-resolution sea or plain that stretches to the horizon.
-Uses equilateral triangles for efficiency.
+Uses a grid of equilateral triangles for efficiency.

 [live example scene](https://dougreeder.github.io/aframe-atoll-terrain/example.html)

-Written using Perlin noise &amp; ideas from [aframe-mountain-component](https://www.npmjs.com/package/aframe-mountain-component) by Kevin Ngo.

 Parameters